fthomas/refined/README.md

 where `<version>` is a combination of a version number and a Git hash.
 See https://bintray.com/fthomas/maven/refined for the latest version.

+## Documentation

+The latest API documentation is available at: http://fthomas.github.io/refined/latest/api/

 ## Related projects

 This library is heavily inspired by the [`refined`][refined.hs] library for